Pink Floyd: Animals (1977)

-1978–1985: Waters-led era

 The Wall (1979)

 In July 1978, amid a financial crisis caused by negligent investments, Waters presented two ideas for Pink Floyd's next album.
 The first was a 90-minute demo with the working title Bricks in the Wall; the other later became Waters's first solo album, The Pros and Cons of Hitch Hiking.
 Although both Mason and Gilmour were initially cautious, they chose the former.
 Bob Ezrin co-produced and wrote a forty-page script for the new album.
 Ezrin based the story on the central figure of Pink—a gestalt character inspired by Waters's childhood experiences, the most notable of which was the death of his father in World War II.
 This first metaphorical brick led to more problems; Pink would become drug-addled and depressed by the music industry, eventually transforming into a megalomaniac, a development inspired partly by the decline of Syd Barrett.
 At the end of the album, the increasingly fascist audience would watch as Pink tore down the wall, once again becoming a regular and caring person.

 During the recording of The Wall, the band became dissatisfied with Wright's lack of contribution and fired him.
 Gilmour said that Wright was dismissed as he "hadn't contributed anything of any value whatsoever to the album—he did very, very little".
 According to Mason, Wright would sit in on the sessions "without doing anything, just 'being a producer'".
 Waters said the band agreed that Wright would either have to "have a long battle" or agree to "leave quietly" after the album was finished; Wright accepted the ultimatum and left.

 The Wall was supported by Pink Floyd's first single since "Money", "Another Brick in the Wall (Part II)", which topped the charts in the US and the UK.
 The Wall was released on 30 November 1979 and topped the Billboard chart in the US for 15 weeks, reaching number three in the UK.
 It is tied for sixth most certified album by RIAA, with 23 million certified units sold in the US.
 The cover, with a stark brick wall and band name, was the first Pink Floyd album cover since The Piper at the Gates of Dawn not designed by Hipgnosis.